 PRODUCT

 We have created a quick preview of the *APC208 accessories using numbered labels and an exploded view.
-The overall structure is quite simple, and those with basic DIY experience can easily assemble it.
+The overall structure is simple, and those with essential DIY experience can quickly assemble it.

 1. APC208 Top Cover